Self-hosted macOS agents

 If you'll be using TFVC, you'll also need the Oracle Java JDK 1.6 or higher.
 (The Oracle JRE and OpenJDK aren't sufficient for this purpose.)

 TEE plugin is used for TFVC functionality.
-It has an EULA, which you'll need to accept during configuration if you plan to work with TFVC.
+It has an EULA, which you must to accept during configuration if you plan to work with TFVC.

 Since the TEE plugin is no longer maintained and contains some out-of-date Java dependencies, starting from Agent 2.198.0 it's no longer included in the agent distribution.
-However, the TEE plugin will be downloaded during checkout task execution if you're checking out a TFVC repo.
-The TEE plugin will be removed after the job execution.
+However, the TEE plugin is downloaded during checkout task execution if you're checking out a TFVC repo.
+The TEE plugin is removed after the job execution.

 Note